 Awesome, we have a working server with services that can be easily started/stopped/moved to new servers!
 It's not perfect though, having to edit the php-fpm service each time I add a new PHP project is not ideal for example.

 Docker-composer?
 A spelling mistake?
 No!
 A script I wrote to make managing interdependent docker services a lot easier.
-Coming soon, a blog post about this...
+Read about it here.